This Easy Instant Pot Clam Chowder is so thick, creamy and delicious – it’s made easy with canned clams, bacon and potatoes!

 - Heavy cream – use half-and-half for a lower-calorie option.

-- Cornstarch – potato starch or arrowroot would also help thicken up this soup.
+- Cornstarch – potato starch or all purpose flour would also help thicken up this soup.

 - Parsley – try garnishing with some fresh chervil instead or leave this off altogether.